Yuyuhiei/Haliya-The-AI-Fortune-Teller/README.md

 # Haliya: AI Fortune Teller

 Haliya is an AI Fortune Teller Bot integrated inside a website.
-It is especially designed for the students of PLM and has six categories, path, lovelife, grades, health, decision-maker, and prof-guesser (only PLM CS professors)
+It is especially designed for the students of PLM.
+Haliya offer six main features or categories; path, lovelife, grades, health, decision-maker, and prof-guesser (only PLM CS professors)

 ## Authors